Rudin1/CCCITY-GEN/README.md

 ### - BUILDINGS.
 Each building is a graph by its own. we can manipulating the shape of the graph to give it any shape.
-- spliting the builing area into parts, by lines. each polygon we create has its own features:
+- splitting the builing area into parts, by lines. each polygon we create has its own features:
 1. height, type of windows, height of floors, number of floors and so on... for example if we split the given area: